rlschuller/nq/README.md

 # nq

-`nq` is a line filter that uses natural language as the programming interface, designed as an alternative to `jq` / `awk`.
-Given a prompt, e.g. 'sum the odd numbers', it prompts an LLM to produce a self-contained Python script that takes data from stdin and prints the answers to stdout.
-It assumes that each line is either a raw entry or a JSON formatted entry, e.g.
+Natural queries, or nq for short, is a line filter with natural language as the programming interface.
+Given a program, e.g. 'sum the odd numbers', it prompts an LLM to produce a self-contained Python script that takes data from stdin and prints the answers to stdout.
+Drawing from classical commands such as awk and jq, nq assumes that each line is either a raw value or a JSON formatted entry, e.g.

 one name per line